microchip-pic-avr-examples/attiny817-getting-started-with-the-tinyavr-1-series-mplab/README.md

 - One female-to-female wire
 - Internet connection

-## Assignment 1: LED TOGGLE Application
+## Assignment 1: LED Toggle Application

-An application will be developed that controls the LED using the push-button on the board.
-The LED will be OFF while holding the button down, default state is LED ON.
+An application will be developed to control the LED using the push-button on the board.
+The LED will be OFF while holding the button down(default state is LED ON).

 On the ATtiny817 Xplained Pro board, LED0 is connected to pin PB4, and the push-button (SW0) is connected to pin PB5.

 For application:
-- Peripherals used: GPIO (PB4, PB5).
+- Peripherals used: GPIO (PB4, PB5)
-- Clock: 3.33 MHz.
+- Clock: 3.33 MHz

-### MCC setup
+### MCC Setup
 This section shows how this example is set up in MCC.
 In the pin grid view, set PB4 to ouput and PB5 to input.
-On the ATtiny817 Xplained Pro these pins are connected to LED0 and SW0 respectively.
+On the ATtiny817 Xplained Pro board, these pins are connected to LED0 and SW0, respectively.
 <p><img src="images/assignment1_mcc_pin_grid_view.jpg" width="600"/></p>

 In the pins tab, name the pins and set SW0 to Pull-up.